example42/example42.github.io/_drafts/2017-10-16-plans_and_tasks.md

 ---
 layout: blog
-title: Tip of the Week 42 - Puppet Tasks in PSICK
+title: Tip of the Week 42 - Puppet plans and tasks
 ---

 At [PuppetConf2017](https://puppet.com/community/events/puppetconf/puppetconf-2017) the [bolt](https://puppet.com/products/puppet-bolt) task runner was released and made public.